 Just as you should avoid giving them too little of what they need, you should also avoid giving them too much of what they need as well.
 Too much calcium and D3 can cause toxicity and in return, cause them to die.

-This is because when they’re body is overloaded with these two things, their organs cannot work fast or hard enough to break it all down and, therefore, will cause internal damage until they just eventually shut down.
+This is because when their body is overloaded with these two things, their organs cannot work fast or hard enough to break it all down and, therefore, will cause internal damage until they just eventually shut down.

 This is similar to someone who is a heavy drinker, for example.
 The body just can’t break down what’s put in it fast enough and it causes serious issues.
 It’s not as easy to overdo it when it comes to calcium, but when it comes to D3, accidentally giving them too much is definitely possible.